patrick-llgc/Learning-Deep-Learning/paper_notes/repvgg.md

 - First layer of every stage is 3x3 conv with stride=2.
 No maxpooling in RepVGG architecture.

 #### Technical details
-- Nvidia cuDNN and Intel MKL (math kernel lib) have accelerations for 3x3 kernels (usually to 4/9 of the original cost) through **Winograd algorithm**.
+- Nvidia cuDNN and Intel MKL (math kernel lib) have accelerations for 3x3 kernels (usually to 4/9 of the original cost) through the [Winograd algorithm](https://www.cnblogs.com/shine-lee/p/10906535.html).
 - ResNet architecture limits the flexibility
 	- Limits the tensor shapes due to skip connection
 	- Limits channel pruning